Skip to content

 The OpenAPI specification of the API, which is derived from the input and output types specified in your model's Predictor and Training objects.

-Make a single prediction.
-The request body should be a JSON object with the following fields:
+The request body is a JSON object with the following fields:

-The response is a JSON object with the following fields:
+The response body is a JSON object with the following fields:

 • status: Either succeeded or failed.